Welcome to our Collective Worship page!

 Our Christian Values are: Creativity, Peace, Trust, Compassion, Justice, Hope, Courage, Thankfulness, Truthfulness, Forgiveness, Humility, Friendship, Generosity, Respect & Reverence, Wisdom, Perseverance, Service, Responsibility.

-This term, our Christian Value is: Creativity
+This term, our Christian Value is: Trust

-Over the next six weeks, we shall be exploring Creativity in class, Key Stage and whole school collective worship sessions.
+Over the next six weeks, we shall be exploring Trust in class, Key Stage and whole school collective worship sessions.
 We should like to invite you, our parents and carers, to share this value with your children.

 Below, you will find some ideas about this term’s Christian Value.
 We hope your family will find them helpful as you talk about the value and have fun together.